 Once a complete application is received by the DBHDD Field Office Intake and Evaluation Office, a DD waiver eligibility determination is made by the Intake and Evaluation psychologist.
 As indicated above, any individual eligible for DD waiver services is eligible for state-funded DD services.
-These individuals are placed on the planning list, and as indicated above, a current priority for state-funded DD services is as a bridge for individuals on the planning list for DD services.
+These individuals are placed on the planning list, and as indicated above, a current priority for state-funded DD services is a bridge for individuals on the planning list for DD services (see Planning Lists for Developmental Disability Services for Individuals Living in the Community, 02-101).
 Any individual determined not to be eligible for the DD waiver services is informed of fair hearing rights as indicated in the Department of Community Health, New Options Waiver (NOW) Program and Comprehensive Supports Waiver (COMP) Program, Part II Policies and Procedures, Chapter 700, which are available on the Georgia Medicaid Web Portal (www.mmis.georgia.gov).